deltachat/deltachat-pages/en/help.md

 We are interested e.g. in statistics like:

-- How many contacts are introduced by personally scanning a QR code?
+- How many contacts are added by scanning a QR code or opening an invite link?

 - Which versions of Delta Chat are being used?